1943 Villanova Wildcats football team

 The 1943 Villanova Wildcats football team represented the Villanova University during the 1943 college football season.
 The head coach was Jordan Olivar, coaching his first season with the Wildcats.
 The team played their home games at Villanova Stadium in Villanova, Pennsylvania.

+In the final Litkenhous Ratings, Villanova ranked 78th among the nation's college and service teams with a rating of 74.0.